rackerlabs/technical-blog/_posts/2020-04-13-announcing-the-launch-of-cost-optimizer-in-platform-essentials-on-aws.md

 ### Conclusion

-Cost optimization is a key priority for our customers.
+Cost optimization is a key priority for our customers, and Platform Essentials with Cost Optimizer delivers results.
 Existing customers in this service have saved an average of 37%.
-We are confident that Platform Essentials with Cost Optimizer gives you cost-focused benefits to help your organizations succeed.
+We look forward to expanding delivery of this service to EMEA in addition to North America, and in the future, we will expand to other regions and public clouds!

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.